clips/ADATaLKS/README.md

 Maxime De Bruyn, Ehsan Lotfi, Jeska Buhmann and Walter Daelemans Workshop on *Conversational Systems Towards Mainstream Adoption*, KDD Converse 2020

-## Challenges

 ## Proofs of Technology
 ### Car insurance chatbot for Belfius
-In this work [LINK] different data augmentation methods were tested to lift the performance of Belfius’ less-used French car insurance bot to the level of the more frequently used Dutch system.
+In this work different data augmentation methods were tested to lift the performance of Belfius’ less-used French car insurance bot to the level of the more frequently used Dutch system.
 These methods include back-translation, paraphrasing and question generation.

-## Software